 How To Help A Friend Who's Shy And Socially Awkward

 This site is primarily focused on helping shy and awkward people make improvements for themselves.
 This article is going to be a bit different.
 Over the years some people have written me to say they came across this site while looking for advice on how to help out someone they know.
 Their own social skills are decent, but they have a friend or roommate who seems to be struggling, and they want to lend a hand.
 If that describes you, I'll give my thoughts on how to be as helpful a friend as you can.

 The article has three main sections: 1) A few caveats for anyone who's thinking of trying to help another person, 2) Some thoughts on how you can still support someone who directly hasn't asked for any help, and 3) Ideas on what to do if your friend has directly asked you for some pointers.

 If the person you want to help is your romantic partner, check out this article instead:

 There are many important things you need to keep in mind before you try to help another person with their social issues:

-Don't feel you're obligated to try and help anyone
+Don't feel you're obligated to try to help anyone

 Everyone is responsible for their own social development.
 If you know someone who's awkward, there's no law that says you have to go out of your way to help them.
 I think if you genuinely like and care about someone, and you already enjoy their company, but can just see how they could benefit from improving their social skills or confidence a bit, then by all means try to help them along.